mdsimpson42/converse/_posts/2025-03-23-working-from-home.md

 ---
+title: Working from Home
 author: mike_simpson
 date: 2025-03-23
 categories: [self-care]
 tags: [self_care]
-title: Working from Home
 image: wfh.jpg
-image_alt: A photo of a desk overlayed with the text "Working from Home"
+image_alt: A photo of a desk overlaid with the text "Working from Home"
 ---

 Working remotely has become part of most of our lives since the events of 2020.
 Working from home has its own challenges for